Tashirojima

 Tashirojima (田代島) is a small island in Ishinomaki, Miyagi Prefecture, Japan.
 It lies in the Pacific Ocean off the Oshika Peninsula, to the north of Aji Island.
 The population was around 80 people in 2015, compared to around 1,000 in the 1950s.
 It has become known as "Cat Island" owing to its large stray cat population, which thrives due to the local belief that feeding cats brings wealth and good fortune.
-The cat population now exceeds the human population on the island.
-Pet dogs are not allowed due to the large number of cats.
+The cat population exceeds the human population on the island and pet dogs are not allowed.

 The island is divided into two villages/ports, Oodomari and Nitoda.
 Aji Island previously belonged to the town of Oshika, while Tashirojima was part of Ishinomaki.
 In April 2005, Oshika merged with Ishinomaki, so both islands are now part of the city.

-Since 83% of the population is classified as elderly, the island's villages have been designated a "terminal village" (限界集落, genkai-shūraku), meaning that with over half the population aged 65 or older, the survival of the village is threatened.
-Most residents are involved in fishing or hospitality.
+Since 83% of the population was classified as elderly, the villages have been designated a "terminal village" (限界集落, genkai-shūraku), meaning that the survival of the village is threatened.
+Most residents work in fishing or hospitality.

-The island is also known as Manga Island, as mangaka Shotaro Ishinomori had planned to move there shortly before his death.
+The island is also known as Manga Island, as manga artist Shotaro Ishinomori had planned to move there shortly before his death.
 The island features manga-themed lodges designed to resemble cats.

 History

 In Japan's late Edo period, much of the island raised silkworms for textiles.
 Residents kept cats to chase mice away from the silkworms.
 In 1602, all pet cats in Japan were freed by decree to combat the rampant rodent population that threatened the silkworm industry.
 The release of Tashirojima's pet cats is what created the island's thriving wild population.

 In 1989, Tashiro Elementary School closed and was turned into an educational center, which itself closed in 2008.
 In 2000, Manga Island, a tourist facility, was built.
 In 2007, a 6 km and 10 km race called the Hyokkori Hyōtan Tashirojima Marathon was held.

 In 2011, the island was hit by the Tōhoku tsunami, which destroyed the harbor and caused ground subsidence, leaving the villages more exposed to flooding during high tides and strong coastal winds.
 The local cat population fled inland to escape the tsunami, and only a portion returned to the villages afterward.
-The tsunami also caused an outbreak of parva in the region, and at least 80 cats on Tashirojima were captured and vaccinated in a matter of days to prevent the disease.
+The tsunami also caused an outbreak of parvo in the region, and at least 80 cats on Tashirojima were captured and vaccinated in a matter of days to prevent the disease.
 Due to the loss of the harbor, which had supported the ferry service and the island's small fishing industry, several fishers and their families moved away.

 By 2015, government workers had rebuilt much of the harbor to raise the coastline and stop the floods, but the island's fishing industry remained diminished.
 Tourism, however, remained steady, and at least two regular visitors to the island had taken up residence there.